ibm-cloud-docs/Registry/ts_push_pull_docker.md

 {: shortdesc}

 {: tsSymptoms}
 When you run commands to push or pull Docker images, you receive an error message.
 The error message varies depending on the root cause.
-Potential error messages might be:
+The following error messages are potential error messages that you might receive:

 ```
 You have exceeded your storage quota.
 Delete one or more images,